 If you decide to hand out prizes or small gifts at some time during the party, how about:

-If you want to know more about this special day, here is a great article from TheSun newspaper
+If you want to know more about St. Georges Day, here is a great article from TheSun newspaper